RhodesPeter/request-module-workshop/README.md

 # Your challenge
 Build the Node request module from scratch.

+1. Create a node server
+2. Build a request function that will has two method:
+   - GET
+   - POST

 <br><br><br><br>
 **DON'T FORGET TO RUN THIS README THROUGH A SPELL CHECKER**